-I am Associate Professor of Computer Science within the SysMA research unit of IMT Lucca, where I also serve as Director of the PhD track in Computer Science and Systems Engineering as well as Director's Delegate for Education.
+I am Full Professor of Computer Science within the SysMA research unit of IMT Lucca, where I also serve as well as Director's Delegate for Education and Information Systems.
 Prior to joining IMT Lucca I was Associate Professor at the School of Electronics and Computer Science of Southampton University, United Kingdom, and Assistant Professor (Juniorprofessur) at the Institute for Informatics of the Ludwig-Maximilians University of Munich, Germany.

 I received my Ph.D. in Computer Science from the School of Informatics of the University of Edinburgh, Scotland, in 2010.
 I graduated in Computer Engineering at the University of Catania.

 I am interested in the quantitative modeling and analysis of concurrent and distributed systems using mathematical tools such as stochastic processes (in particular Markov chains) and differential equations, as well as higher-level formalisms such as process algebra and queueing networks.
 A major general theme of my research is to develop effective techniques for the analysis of large-scale models where massive amounts of entities are involved.

 Lately I have focused on two main streams of research:

 The development of algorithms for the aggregation of dynamical systems.
 An up-to-date summary of my results is available as a

 overview paper presented in an invited tutorial at the 2018 Winter Simulation Conference.

 Techniques for performance self-adaption of software systems using predictive analytical models.
 Recent results are overviewed in a

 recent tutorial at ICPE'19.